Calculation

 View

-Displays calibration file in the Calibration window.
+Opens the calibration file in the Calibration window.

 Note:

 The View command is contained in what is known as the modal window and, therefore, the Calibration window is displayed only under the Method Setup dialog.
-For a full display, you must close the Method Setup dialog using OK or Cancel button.
+For a full display, you must close the Method Setup dialog using the OK or Cancel button.

 Set…